Skip to content

 To start using a login script, select the domain and click 'edit credentials'.
 You'll put in your username/password, and then 'activate' the login for the domain, and that should be it!
 The next time you try to get something from that site, the first request will wait (usually about ten seconds) while a login popup performs the login.
 Most logins last for about thirty days (and many refresh that 30-day timer every time you make a new request), so once you are set up, you usually never notice it again, especially if you have a subscription on the domain.

 2. Use Hydrus Companion browser add-on to do the same basic thing automatically.
+This also gives hydrus the browser's User-Agent header, which some logins or CDN gateways sync to their cookie record.

 Difficult Sites